hipeta/metap/README.md

 **This project is alpha**

-Metap provides metaclass propagation along with class inheritance structures.
+Metap provides metaclass propagation along class inheritance structures.
 Metap use closer-mop and modify c2mop:ensure-class-usgin-class by around method so it can conflict with some libraries modifing same method.

 ## Motivation